-- o This meets your stated requirement for the maximum possible Tax Free Cash. - We should just mention that the Lifetime Allowance affects the benefits.
-This restricts the sum which can be paid as Tax Free Cash to £312,500 from all sources, irrespective of whether benefits are taken before or after transfer or at any retirement age that is the same fixed monetary limit.
-We realise this is unlikely to be relevant but is mentioned for completeness.
+- o This meets your stated requirement for the maximum possible Tax Free Cash. - Additionally, the Lifetime Allowance affects the benefits.
+This restricts the sum which can be paid as Tax Free Cash to £250,000 from all sources, irrespective of whether benefits are taken before or after transfer or at any retirement age that is the same fixed monetary limit.
+If you claim Fixed Protection 2016, this increases to £312,500.